cin-cout/ML/README.md

 See the README in the MLGame-master and file of each game, such as Machine-learning-Games/MLGame-master/games/arkanoid/.
 It will teach you how to build the environment and run the game in different way in detail.

 ## See want I did
-Implemented several games by designing the rules, and training the ML models to pass the games through repeatedly modifying the rule.
+Design the rules, and train the ML models to pass the games through repeatedly modifying the rule.

-The program is at the following place:
+The following are the places my programs at:
 * Machine-learning-Games/MLGame-master/games/arkanoid/ml/
 * Machine-learning-Games/MLGame-master/games/pingpong/ml/
 * Machine-learning-Games/MLGame-master/games/snake/ml/